QuentinRa/blog.quentinra.dev/.github/STATIC_PAGES/PRIVACY_POLICY.md

 If you have any further questions regarding the data we collect, or how we use it, then please feel free to contact us at the details as indicated above.

-Users from EU and EEA can easily contact our European representative: Quentin Ra [admin@lgs-games.com](mailto:admin@lgs-games.com).
+Users from the EU and EEA can easily contact our European representative: Quentin Ra [admin@lgs-games.com](mailto:admin@lgs-games.com).